AezenBot/packages/packages/duration/README.md

 ## 📍 Features
 - Written with JavaScript ES Module.
-- Easy to use and understand.
-- Quick setup.
+- Supports more time units: decades, centuries, megayear, gigayear, and terayear.
+- Added more duration formatter functions.
+- Uses `bignumber.js` to handle large numbers when converting.
-- Lightweight and fast localization.
+- Lightweight and easy-to-use.

 ## ✅ Usage of the Module
-Here's an example of how you can use the [localization](https://www.npmjs.com/package/@kyrobot/localization) module of Kyro.
+Here's an example of how you can use the [duration](https://www.npmjs.com/package/@kyrobot/duration) module of Kyro.

 ### Prerequisites
 - **Knowledge:** You must know how to use JavaScript, or how to code in general.
 It is unlikely that you will get help from using this module by making a new issue.